UA-ACUASI-Engineering/Payload_Integration/Section 1 Initial Assessment and Research.md

 5. **Cost and Time Efficiency**: If an off-the-shelf solution meets the project requirements, it can save significant time and resources that would have been spent developing a new solution.
 This efficiency extends to reducing the risk of technical challenges and delays associated with new product development.

-Thus, a Prior Art Document serves as an essential tool in the planning and execution of a project.
+Thus, a Market Research Document serves as an essential tool in the planning and execution of a project.
 It assists in understanding the current state of technology, respecting intellectual property rights, and informing strategic decisions for the project's success.